buraksagir1/social-media-app/README.md

 1- Clone the repository

-2- Go to root of the file in the terminal: cd social-media-app

-3-Go to the root directory of the project.
+2-Go to the root directory of the project.
 To install the necessary dependencies: npm install

-4- Start the project: npm run dev
+3- Start the project: npm run dev

  Future Updates